GSA/digitalgov.gov/content/news/2014/10/2014-10-20-welcome-to-mobilegov-month-on-digitalgov.md

 Take the challenge of creating mobile products for multiple user platforms like mobile Web and various device operating systems (iOS, Android, etc.).
 Back in 2011, agencies were building either static mobile Web pages or native apps; the responsive Web design approach was in its infancy.

-{{< legacy-img src="2014/09/250-x-400-CDC-Prevent-Group-B-Strep-GBS-App-for-Obstetric-and-Neonatal-Providers-Android-menu.jpg" alt="CDC Prevent Group B Strep GBS App for Obstetric and Neonatal Providers Android menu" >}}Now instead of the either/or approach, agencies like the [Centers for Disease Control (CDC)](http://www.cdc.gov/) are [implementing]({{< ref "2014-06-05-cdcs-digital-front-door-goes-responsive.md" >}}) or planning responsive Web design and [building native apps]({{< ref "2014-09-18-cdc-app-aids-in-prevention-of-neonatal-disease.md" >}}).
+{{< legacy-img-right src="2014/09/250-x-400-CDC-Prevent-Group-B-Strep-GBS-App-for-Obstetric-and-Neonatal-Providers-Android-menu.jpg" alt="CDC Prevent Group B Strep GBS App for Obstetric and Neonatal Providers Android menu" >}}

+Now instead of the either/or approach, agencies like the [Centers for Disease Control (CDC)](http://www.cdc.gov/) are [implementing]({{< ref "2014-06-05-cdcs-digital-front-door-goes-responsive.md" >}}) or planning responsive Web design and [building native apps]({{< ref "2014-09-18-cdc-app-aids-in-prevention-of-neonatal-disease.md" >}}).
 However, the platform challenges have become more sophisticated.
 While responsive Web design has become popular in the federal government, there are still challenges around mobilizing information like tables and charts.

 To counter these new challenges, more agencies are focusing on what we called the “data and infrastructure” challenge three years ago.
 Instead of thinking about the presentation layer (apps and mobile Web), agencies are looking at the mobilization of their information and at ways they can [share mobile code]({{< ref "2013-05-13-federal-mobile-code-sharing-catalog-is-here.md" >}} "Federal Mobile Code Sharing Catalog Is Here") with other agencies.
 They’re looking at adaptive content approaches and participating in projects like our [open and structured data content modeling project]({{< ref "2014-05-05-government-open-and-structured-content-models-are-here.md" >}} "Government Open and Structured Content Models Are Here!").